jaspardzc/chef-repo/README.md

 In the actual DevOps Environment, it is recommended to have separate reposiotories for the `chefscripts` and `chefconfig` directory.
 And separating the community cookbooks from development cookbooks rather than keeping them all under one single MonoRepository.

+For new chef node environment setup, checkout the last section of this README.

 Chef References
 ===========
 Official Website